 Pacific Rim National Park

-The draw that brings visitors to Ucluelet from all around the world.
+The draw that brings visitors to Ucluelet from all over the world.

-Pacific Rim National Park is a thin strip of land along the southwestern coast of Vancouver Island.
-Its magnificent islands, beaches and dramatic seascapes divide into three geographically distinct park units: Long Beach (the most accessible), Broken Group Islands (about 100 islands in Barkley Sound), and the challenging 72 kilometre West Coast Trail.
+The Pacific Rim National Park is a thin strip of land along the southwestern coast of Vancouver Island.
+Its magnificent islands, beaches, and dramatic seascapes divide into three geographically distinct park units: Long Beach (the most accessible), Broken Group Islands (about 100 small islands in Barkley Sound), and the challenging 72 kilometres of the West Coast Trail.

 The park comprises a total area of 500 square kilometres stretching across the 125 kilometres from Tofino in the north to Port Renfrew in the south.
-To the east of the park is the Vancouver Island Range, to the west, the Pacific Ocean.
-The geology and climate resulting from a combination of almost equal areas of land and water has created a coastal landscape thickly overgrown with vegetation, providing refuge for a wide variety of land animals and marine wildlife where a complex and vivid human history unfolds.
+To the east of the park is the Vancouver Island Mountain Range.
+To the west, the Pacific Ocean.
+The combination of almost equal areas of land and water has created a coastal landscape abundant with vegetation, providing refuge for a wide variety of land animals and marine wildlife where a complex and vivid human history unfolds.